 - S4 – Stock Street Tire 4 (ES/HS)

-- S5 – Voluntary bump down for ES/GS/HS cars (must meet requirements)
+- S5 – Voluntary bump down for HS cars (must meet requirements)

 S5 Class Rules

-ES/GS/HS cars may “bump down” to S5 if they have a tire size no wider than 195, and have no limited slip differential other than a factory Viscous type.
+HS cars may “bump down” to S5 if they have a tire size no wider than either 195 or the widest factory-available size (whichever is greater), and have no limited slip differential other than a factory Viscous type.

 NOTE: If your car is listed as “excluded” in the SCCA list, but is not an obviously unstable and top-heavy vehicle such as an SUV, off-road pickup, or minivan, contact us.
 We may allow it.
 (For example: Vehicles like the Fiat 500 and Ford Fiesta we will allow to compete in stock form as long as the tires are close to factory-equivalent… but, if you’ve improved the tires without improving the suspension, we would have to disallow it.)